 Self Isolation Support Grant

-The grant will help people in receipt of low paid employment or self- employment who will suffer a loss of earned income as a result of being required to self-isolate by the Test and Protect Service to prevent the spread of coronavirus (COVID-19).
-From 7th December the appropriate parent or primary carer of a child required to self-isolate by the Test and Protect Service or a school–based Incident Management Team is also eligible for a grant providing they meet all the eligibility conditions.
+The grant will help people in receipt of low paid employment or self- employment who will suffer a loss of earned income as a result of them or their child being required to self-isolate by the Test and Protect Service to prevent the spread of coronavirus (COVID-19).

 Who can apply for a Self-Isolation Grant?

-You may be eligible for a £500 payment if you meet all of the following criteria:
+To be eligible for a £500 payment you need to meet all of the following criteria:

 - You are aged 16 or over and are resident in Moray; and